Wiki · Concept · Last reviewed June 25, 2026

 JEPA and World Models

-Joint Embedding Predictive Architectures are a family of self-supervised approaches associated with Yann LeCun's world-model program.
-Instead of generating every visible detail of the next frame, a JEPA-style system learns to predict useful latent representations of future or missing observations, making it relevant to physical reasoning, planning, robotics, and agent safety.
+Joint Embedding Predictive Architectures are a family of self-supervised representation-learning methods associated with Yann LeCun's world-model program.
+Instead of reconstructing every pixel or predicting the next word, a JEPA-style system learns to predict useful latent representations of missing, future, or action-conditioned observations.
+That makes the approach relevant to physical reasoning and planning, but not equivalent to a verified simulator, controller, or robotics safety case.

 Definition